OpenCTI-Platform/connectors/README.md

 If you want to help use improve or develop new connector, please check out the **[development documentation for new connectors](https://docs.opencti.io/latest/development/connectors)**.
 If you want to make your connector available to the community, **please create a Pull Request on this repository**, then we will integrate it to the CI and in the [OpenCTI ecosystem](https://filigran.notion.site/OpenCTI-Ecosystem-868329e9fb734fca89692b2ed6087e76).

+Any connector must be fully validated through pylint.
+Example of commands:

+> pylint external-import/ransomwarelive/src/*.py

+> pylint **/*.py --disable=all --enable=no_generated_id_stix

 ## License

 **Unless specified otherwise**, connectors are released under the [Apache 2.0](https://github.com/OpenCTI-Platform/connectors/blob/master/LICENSE).
 If a connector is released by its author under a different license, the subfolder corresponding to it will contain a *LICENSE* file.